 I am here to support you by:

-- Providing objective feedback to aid in your decision-making
+- Offering objective feedback to assist in your decision-making

-- Holding a safe, non-judgmental space where you can share your thoughts and grief
+- Creating a safe, non-judgmental space for you to express your thoughts and grief

-- Providing a connection to keep you from feeling lost or alone in your grief
+- Providing a supportive connection to help you feel less alone in your grief

-- Helping you process feelings of guilt, anger, remorse and sadness
+- Helping you navigate and process feelings of guilt, anger, remorse, and sadness

 and the truth is you will miss them because they are missing from you. the piece that once fit so perfectly into your world. your life. your heart. they were nestled in. embedded. woven into your skin like a blanket. and perhaps we were asked to walk differently after they were gone because everything changes in that moment – everything. holding brokenness in one hand and light in the other. we will, no doubt, change our gait to compensate. so wile we are limping more profusely in grief, i hope too that we are loving more profusely. loss can teach us that. may it never be the reason that we close up our hearts.